ShareSave and capital gains tax: three strategies

 The good news is there’s a capital gains tax allowance, which lets you make some gains each year without paying tax.
 However, it's been cut in recent times.

 The old CGT allowance of £12,300 meant most people didn’t have to worry about tax when their ShareSave ended.
-Now the allowance is just £3,000 for 2024/25, and there could be further cuts to this in future budgets.
+Now the allowance is just £3,000 for 2024/25.

 But with some planning, you’ll likely be able to reduce any tax liability, perhaps to zero.
 Here’s how.